EVAC+: Multi-scale V-net with Deep Feature CRF Layers for Brain Extraction

 Since the use of Alexnet~\cite{krizhevsky2012imagenet} for image classification tasks, there have been many developments in using Deep Learning models for images~\cite{goodfellow2014generative,dosovitskiy2020image, he2017mask}.
 However, there are several reasons why it is often not optimal to implement the model architecture and ideas directly to medical images.
-First, the lack of data.
+First, is the lack of data.
 While it is relatively easy to acquire computer vision data that can come from various input devices, cameras, satellite images, videos etc, that is not the case for medical images.
-Since these contain personal information, it is difficult to gather the data in the first place and even harder to make the data public due to patient protection regulation and governmental guidelines.
-Hence, a lot of them cannot be used or shared among other research teams to train and evaluate their models on.
-Additionally, labeling the data demands careful analysis of the images by experts, thus there are fewer public data with true ground truth labels.
-Most ground truth labels provided in the public datasets are mainly created by another machine learning method with or without manual editing~\cite{lamontagne2019oasis,puccio2016preprocessed,souza2018open, glasser2013minimal}.
+Since these contain personal information, it is difficult to gather the data in the first place and even harder to make the data public due to patient protection regulations and governmental guidelines.
+Hence, a lot of them cannot be used or shared among other research teams to train and evaluate their models.
+Additionally, labelling the data demands careful analysis of the images by experts, thus there are fewer public data with true ground truth labels.
+Most ground truth labels provided in the public datasets are mainly created by another machine learning method with manual editing~\cite{lamontagne2019oasis,puccio2016preprocessed,souza2018open, glasser2013minimal}.
 The dimension of the data is another obstacle since most of the data are 3D, and even a single T1-weighted modality image is a few hundred computer vision images in size.
-The additional spatial dimension and the limit to complexity of the model from the heavy memory requirement creates complications in designing the model.
-Additionally, medical imaging data tends to have different properties (color channels, tasks, important features of the image, etc).
-This can limit the usage of some image augmentation techniques and complicate transfer learning, though these are both efficient tools when working with limited amount of training data.
+Thus, models suffer from heavier memory complexity problems, limiting the scale of the model.
+Moreover, medical imaging data tend to lack some properties Computer Vision images have (color channels, clear edge features, etc).
+This can limit the usage of some image augmentation techniques and complicate transfer learning, though these are both efficient tools when working with a limited amount of training data.